babashka/sci/doc/fork-state-audit.md

 # Forkable runtime state audit

-This audit describes the experimental fork implementation as of `09f1174`.
+This audit describes the experimental fork implementation on the current branch.
 It distinguishes heap/world state from dynamic control state and external resources.
 A value being reachable through an SCI Var does not by itself make all of its internal state fork-local.